georgwittberger/configdeployer-core/README.md

 To use the ConfigDeployer framework in your own Java project you could...

-- Manually add the binary JAR file "configdeployer-core-VERSION.jar" to the classpath of your project.
+- Manually add the binary JAR file `configdeployer-core-VERSION.jar` to the classpath of your project.
 - Install the artifact in your Maven repository and use it as a dependency in your POM:
   1. Open a terminal, navigate to the directory where the JAR file resides and execute the following command: `mvn install:install-file -Dfile=configdeployer-core-VERSION.jar`
   2. Add the artifact as a dependency to your POM:

     <dependency>
       <groupId>com.configdeployer</groupId>
       <artifactId>configdeployer-core</artifactId>